stelligent/stelligent_demo/README.md

 - rewrite deploy script in python
 - change sleep in cfn-init for instance bootstrap to AWS::CloudFormation::WaitCondition
 - update jenkins jobs to python and boto
-- use codedeploy or otherwise for jenkins deployments, not ssh